microsoft/pxt/docs/project-tools.md

 Saving copies the container's contents, referenced Blockly function definitions and assets.
 It does not include following siblings or remove the original blocks.
+The **Search backpack** box filters as you type using local fuzzy matching.
+Search snippet names, contained block names, displayed labels and parameter values, or any used extension (including installed extensions).
+Multiple words can match different parts of a snippet.
+Clear the box or press Escape to show all snippets again.
+Displayed block text is saved with the snippet so it remains searchable without the original project's extensions.
+Searching never installs extensions or changes code.

 Each entry lists only extensions missing from the current project; the section is hidden when none are needed. **Add to project** asks permission before installing missing extensions, checks conflicts, preserves current code